awayken/Rock-Garden-Tour-Pirate-Feed/README.md

 Generates a pirate RSS feed for the [Rock Garden Tour radio show](http://www.sdpb.org/rockgardentour/), using CFML.

-Visit [the Cloudbees url](http://rockgardentour.awayken.cloudbees.net) to view the current episodes and to subscribe to the RSS feed.
+Visit [the url](http://rockgardentour.awayken.com) to view the current episodes and to subscribe to the RSS feed.

 This project is a combination of a bunch of new things for me:

-* Cloudbees
+* CloudBees
 * Open Bluedragon CFML
 * git
 * GitHub